kenjutzue/Jasmin-Beach-Resort-Management-System/Readme.md

 ## Purpose that I created this System

 This Jasmin Beach Resort Management System was used for test purposes in Brgy.
-Amambucale, Marabut, Samae.
+Amambucale, Marabut, Samar.
 It was developed to demonstrate how a resort can efficiently manage reservations, guest information, and daily operations using a web.

 ## License